 Above: a portrait attributed to Godfrey Kneller which was restored in our London studio

-Our restoration services can be offered as a fast response following disasters such as a flood, leak, or fire – but more frequently they can be called upon for accidental damages, whether this is a knock, fall from height or a complete breakage.
+Our art gallery services for restoration can be offered as a fast response following disasters such as a flood, leak, or fire – but more frequently they can be called upon for accidental damages, whether this is a knock, fall from height or a complete breakage.
 Conservation care and preservation assistance from our team seeks to avoid accidental damage from occurring, this can be completed through condition reports and environmental assessments.

 Above: a glimpse into our specialist conservation studio in Cumbria, in this space our painting and frame conservators work together